-In general, there are two paths for a lawyer to take to join the JAG Corps, although each branch’s details are a little bit different.
-The first path is for a law student to apply to enter the JAG Corps upon completion of law school.
-There are some stipulations to that—passing the bar exam, most importantly—and then the young lawyer would enter Officer Training.
-The second path is for a licensed attorney to decide to join the armed forces.
+There are two main paths lawyers may take to join the JAG Corps.
+The first is for law students to apply to the JAG Corps upon completion of law school.
+Applicants must have passed the bar exam, and must be prepared to enter Officer Training.
+The second path is for licensed and experienced attorneys to join the armed forces.
 Such candidates must likewise enter Officer Training.
 From there, each branch differs as follows:

 The Air Force has four different entry programs into the JAG Corp.
-The first is the student option, where you apply as either a 1L or 2L and commit to completing Active Duty as a member of the JAG Corps after graduation and passing the bar exam.
-The second program is to enter as a licensed attorney.
-This is a direct entry program into the JAG Corps.
-The third option is for an Active Duty military member to go on to law school and return to Active Duty as a JAG Corps officers.
+The first is the student option, where candidates apply as either a 1L or 2L, and commit to completing Active Duty as a member of the JAG Corps after graduating law school and passing the bar.
+The second program entails licensed attorneys directly entering the JAG Corps.
+The third option is for Active Duty military members to go on to law school and return to Active Duty as a JAG Corps officers.
 The fourth option is for experienced attorneys to work part-time with the Air Force JAG Corps, while maintaining their civilian jobs.

-Like many of the other branches of the military, there are two ways to enter the JAG Corps as a Marine.
-The first is called the PCL-Law program, which is the Marine Corps equivalent to the student entry program.
-Students will complete the ten-week Officer Candidate School during either the summer before law school or the 1L or 2L summer.
-Officer Candidate School for the Marine Corps is in Quantico, Virginia.
-After OCS, candidates will receive the rank of Second Lieutenant and be placed on Inactive Duty pending completion of law school.
-Upon graduation, students must take the first scheduled bar exam in any state, and must also report LSAT scores of 150+.
-Once you pass the bar, you will enter the Basic School, which is the six-month intensive basic training for the Marine Corps.
-Once you’ve passed TBS, you will join JAG Corps members from the Navy at the Naval Justice School in Newport, Rhode Island.
-Once all of this is completed, you will be assigned to your first duty station.
-The second option of entering the Marine JAG Corps is through the OCC-Law program, which is open to licensed attorneys, who must have completed law school, passed a state bar, and earned a 150+ on the LSAT.
+There are two ways to enter the JAG Corps as a Marine.
+The first is the PCL-Law program--the Marine Corps equivalent to the student entry program.
+Students complete the ten-week Officer Candidate School in Quantico, Virginia, either during the summer before law school, or the 1L or 2L summer.
+Candidates then receive the rank of Second Lieutenant and are placed on Inactive Duty pending completion of law school.
+Upon graduation, students must take the first scheduled bar exam in any state, and must report LSAT scores of 150+.

+After passing the bar, students enter the Basic School--a six-month intensive basic training for the Marine Corps, then join JAG Corps members from the Navy at the Naval Justice School in Newport, Rhode Island.
+Students are then assigned their first duty station.
+The second option for entering the Marine JAG Corps is through the OCC-Law program, which is open to licensed attorneys, who must have completed law school, passed a state bar, and earned a 150+ on the LSAT.